Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <figcaption> Figure 26.
 K-Means Clustering of Cumulative Drought Anomalies in Kentucky from July 1998 to June 2001   </figcaption>
 </figure> <br>

-<p> Since the workflow and code has already been created and used on creating a k-means model with two clusters, it would be prudent to observe how well the data works under a three cluster organization. </p> <br>
+<p> To date, agglomerative clustering has been applied to this dataset with four clusters, while k-means has been used with two clusters.
+As shown earlier in the consensus algorithm in Figure 22, most algorithms agreed on two clusters, although three clusters received the second-highest score.
+Since the workflow and code for the k-means model with two clusters have already been established, it would be prudent to explore how the data performs when organized into three clusters. </p> <br>

 <h3> K-Means Clustering: Three Clusters </h3> <br>

-<p> Once again, a silhouette plot was created using three clusters instead of two (Figure 27).
+<p> Once again, a cluster silhouette plot was created using three clusters instead of two (Figure 27).
 While the average silhouette width is smaller at 0.36, the individual observations fit better in these silhouettes, as none of them extend below the 0.00 line.   </p> <br>

 <figure>
 <img class="myImages" id="myImg" src= "https://i.imgur.com/ZXM5217.jpeg" alt="ClusterSilhouette3" style="width:100%;max-width:625px">